ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/09_Namespacing.md

 app/Http/Controllers/BookController.php
 ```

-Note that if you had changed your App name after first installing Laravel `php artisan app:name Fookbooks`, that would be reflected here:
+Note that if you had changed your App name after first installing Laravel `php artisan app:name Foobooks`, that would be reflected here:

 ```json
 "psr-4": {